AriFordsham/GHCWiki/building/shake.md

 ### Shaking up a library

 The first intermediate goal is to choose a library and build it with `Shake`.
 This will be tested by running the existing build system, removing all the built stuff for this particular library, and then restoring it with `Shake`, hopefully getting the same result.
-It was decided to choose a library without `cbits` and `#include`'s for the first attempt.
-(A particular library has not yet been chosen, feel free to make suggestions.)
+It was decided to choose a library without `cbits` and `#include`'s for the first attempt; `libraries/haskell2010` seems like a good candidate.

 ## How to contribute